aejolene/maacgis/README.md

 ### In Conclusion

 Building in flexibility to view our GIS data in many ways can have implications far beyond climate change.
 While this paper comes from the perspective of a SHPO archaeologist, I argue that the principles and approaches are also relevant to people outside of DHR.
 We can all build in consideration for public dissemination at the outset with simple strategies like formatting reports to easily remove sensitive data.
 We can make data interoperable by planning for its reuse and choosing stable, non-proprietary file formats.
 These strategies might seem tangential to addressing response to climate change impacts, but they're core to getting the right level of information out into the world.
 Our geospatial data is rich and valuable.
-By finding new ways to view it, we can expand our reach beyond a small subset of trained professionals and exponentially expand our reach and influence, protecting sites.
+By finding new ways to view it, we can expand our reach beyond a small subset of trained professionals and exponentially expand our reach and influence, protecting sites and documenting our irreplaceable heritage.